telabotanica/tbmaps/README.md

 - `sources` : the main source to display (`evenements` by default, the other options are `sentiers` and `observations`)
 - `logo` : an image url for your logo to be displayed on bottom left of the map
 - `titre` : a title for your map
-- `url_site` : the link of your logo to your website
+- `url_site` : the link on your logo to your website
 - `zoom` : an integer between 2 and 18  (the default zoom is `7`)

 To add some more custom parameters you will have to extend the app see **Extend** section below.